© Quinta de la rosa 2013

 By mid August we were looking at a two week delay in starting the vintage at La Rosa.
 But a few days of intense heat brought the grapes on with a great spurt and suddenly some were ripe.
 We picked the more delicate Touriga Franca first starting slowly on 25th September (relatively late for recent years).
 We had a few days of blissful sunshine but then thunderstorms built up and we ended up having rain almost every afternoon over a two week period.
 The harvest ended up in being very drawn out and we ended up finishing picking on 9th October.

 We practice a sustainable agricultural regime being part of ADVID & SATIVA.
 We don’t use genetically modified organisms nor do we use animal products so vegetarians can drink our wines.
 We recycle where possible and are HACCP & BRC rated.

 MATURATION AND BOTTLING

 Our LBVs are matured in large wooden casks called “tonels” in our own lodge for 4-6 years until ready for bottling.
-The 2012 LBV was bottled in April 2016.
+This LBV was bottled in March 2018.
 Unlike most port shippers, all products are stored and bottled in the Douro (at La Rosa and not Porto), allowing full traceability and ensuring quality from grape to bottle.